macloo/python-beginners/flask/part5_deploy/README.md

 **To delete an app** from Heroku, once you've clicked its name, click *Settings.* Then click the **Delete app** button at the bottom of the page.
 You will be asked to confirm your choice.

 You can also manage other aspects of your app, such as config variables, on the *Settings* page.
+You can also [add a custom domain name](https://devcenter.heroku.com/articles/custom-domains) for your app.

 ## Conclusion

-We've learned about three different options for deploying a Flask app.
+We've learned about three different options for deploying a Flask app:

+* Use Frozen-Flask
+* Deploy to a hosted web account
+* Deploy to Heroku, a free cloud service

+Depending on the characteristics of your Flask app, one of these options might be much better than the others, or they might all be equally suitable.

+See [more options for deploying](http://flask.pocoo.org/docs/0.12/deploying/) in the Flask documentation.